openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/advanced_settings.rst

 Course Maximum Student Enrollment
 ==================================

+Use this setting to specify a maximum number of learners who can enroll in the course.
 The default value for this setting is null, which means that unlimited students can enroll.
-To set a cap on enrollment, enter the maximum number of students here.
-Students who attempt to enroll after the limit has been reached will see a message explaining that enrollment is closed.
+To cap enrollment, enter the maximum number of learners that can enroll.
+Learners who attempt to enroll after the limit has been reached will see a message explaining that enrollment is closed.

 ==================================
 Course Not Graded
 ==================================

 Do not change this setting.

 ==================================
 Course Number Display String